 “Reggie and Omar work tirelessly every day to make sure that our prosecutors have what they need.
-They foster a professional environment that allows us to get a return on taxpayer dollars,” said Joseph Beemsterboer, assistant chief of the fraud section of the Department of Justice’s Criminal Division.
+They foster a professional environment that allows us to get a return on taxpayer dollars,” said Joseph Beemsterboer, assistant chief of the fraud section of DOJ’s Criminal Division.
 “They are extremely effective managers of their line agents, and they play an active role in all investigations.”

 What’s more, the HEAT teams in Miami established a highly successful template for combating Medicare fraud that Aybar and France have shared with other regions of the country.
 The teams’ success led eight additional federal judicial districts to form their own HEAT teams.
 They now operate in Baton Rouge, La., Brooklyn, N.Y., Chicago, Dallas, Detroit, Houston, Los Angeles, and Tampa, Fla.

-The Miami teams have made a huge dent in Medicare claims related to durable medical equipment, where billings dropped from $6.1 billion when the investigations first began to $2 billion today.
+The Miami teams have made a huge dent in Medicare claims related to durable medical equipment, where billings dropped from $6.1 billion when the investigations first began to $2 billion in early 2014.
 They also took down many fraudulent community mental health scams, reducing billings in that area from $70 million to about $10 million per quarter since the crackdown started.